Native JavaScript Array Methods - Read Methods

 method returns the index of the first element that passes the provided test function.

-.
+If no element matches, it returns -1.
 Useful for locating the position of an item instead of the item itself.

 Array.prototype.customFindIndex = function (callback) {